-- 1 Antibiotics don't cure the cold or flu, what should the doctor recommend or prescribe to a patient to get better? - a) Antibiotics can be used to treat viral infections, the doctor should prescribe antibiotics. - b) Antibiotics can only be used to treat bacterial infections; the cold or flu is caused by a virus.
-The doctor should prescribe medicines to help with the symptoms. - c) The doctor should prescribe antifungals. - 2 What would happen if a patient was prescribed an antibiotic to treat a bacterial infection, but the bacteria was resistant to that antibiotic?
-Hint: Antimicrobial resistance. - a) Nothing! the antibiotic would not be able to kill the bacteria causing the illness therefore the patient would not get any better. - b) The patient would have gotten better; their infection would have gone away. - 3 If you had some amoxicillin left over in your cupboard from a previous strep throat, would you take them later to treat a cut on your leg that got infected?
+- Antibiotics don't cure the cold or flu.
+What should the doctor recommend or prescribe to patient A to get better? - a) Antibiotics can be used to treat viral infections, the doctor should prescribe antibiotics. - b) Antibiotics can only be used to treat bacterial infections; the cold or flu is caused by a virus.
+The doctor should prescribe medicines to help with the symptoms. - c) The doctor should prescribe antifungals. - 2.
+Methicillin used to be used for to treat a Staphylococcal infection, what would happen to Patient C's infection if they had been prescribed Methicillin? - a) Nothing.
+MRSA is resistant to antibiotics. - b) Patient C would have gotten better; their infection would have gone away. - 3.
+If you had some amoxicillin left over in your cupboard from a previous chest infection, would you take them later to treat a cut on your leg that got infected?
 Explain your answer. - a) No, you should never use other people's antibiotics or antibiotics which have been prescribed for a previous infection.
 There are many different types of antibiotics which treat different bacterial infections.
 Doctors prescribe specific antibiotics for specific illnesses and at a dose suitable for that patient.
-Taking someone else's antibiotics may mean your infection does not get better. - b) No, you should get some new medicine. - c) Yes. - 4 A patient doesn't want to take the prescribed flucloxacillin for their wound infection.
+Taking someone else's antibiotics may mean your infection does not get better. - b) No, you should get some new medicine. - c) Yes. - 4.
+Patient D doesn't want to take the prescribed flucloxacillin for their wound infection.

-'I took more than half of those pills the doc gave me before and it went away for a while but came back worse!'
+"I took more than half of those pills the doc gave me before and it went away for a while but came back worse."